8 money tips for gig workers and the self-employed

 Save for retirement

 As your own boss, you’ll have to take retirement savings into your own hands—and you won’t have perks like matching funds to incentivize you.
-Self-employed workers have several options for retirement accounts, including an individual 401(k), Roth 401(k) or a Roth IRA.
+Freelancers have several options for retirement accounts, including an individual 401(k), Roth 401(k) or a Roth IRA.

 It’s a good idea to schedule automatic transfers from your checking account to your retirement account to ensure your savings and investments plan stays on track.
 Just make sure you’ll have enough money each month to cover the transfer.
 Also, consider contributing to your retirement account with windfalls, such as tax refunds or big client payments, whenever you can.

 Disability insurance can provide you with income if you have an accident or illness that prevents you from working.
 The income can keep you from going into debt to cover your basic expenses while you’re laid up.
 Be sure to get a policy with an own-occupation rider.
 Without it, your insurance company may refuse to pay your benefit if it feels you can still earn money outside of your current occupation—and that might be at a job that only pays minimum wage.
 On that note, health insurance is your responsibility too.